 Need help getting your business in order on Facebook?
 Contact us to learn more about how we can work together.

 To read more tips and techniques from the staff at Engage121, please visit our blog here.
 For more information about our eCommerce Accelerator™ or to subscribe to our weekly digital marketing tips newsletter please sign-up here.

 About the Author

 Ryan is the VP of Product Development at Engage121.
-Ryan and team are constantly advancing our products and services to take advantage of the ever changing digital marketing.
+Ryan and team are constantly advancing our products and services to take advantage of the ever-changing digital marketing landscape.
 Ryan is the in-house expert on all things digital marketing.
 Outside of work, Ryan is the in-house expert on everything else.